cjeannoel2005/swe1-project/README.md

 - The Gantt Chart for the following project is available on Youtrack along with the deadlines.

 ## **UI Design**
+ Below you will find the UI design that was made using Marvel UI.
 - [UI Design](https://marvelapp.com/prototype/1c0e25bj)

 ## **Video Presentations**